Maurus Gerner-Beuerle: Ordination and ministry

 Following ordination he served as a semi-itinerant "diaspora minister", filling in for absences at various rural Baden parishes, before being installed in his first more permanent parish position at Sankt Blasien, some 25 km / 15 miles north of Waldshut and the Swiss border.
 His incumbency ran from 1932 till 1938.
 At Sankt Blasien he ran into difficulties.
 The prayer room that the congregation had formerly used had recently ceased to be available, and there was a pressing need to organise the construction of a little Protestant church for the congregation to use.
 Sankt Blasien was home to a powerful Jesuit school (which would be closed down by the government in 1939).
 There was inherent scope for divisions between Catholics and Protestants in the village, while both church communities had faced a new set of pressures and threats since the National Socialists had taken power across Germany in 1933 and rapidly transformed Germany into a one- party dictatorship.
 For Gerner-Beuerle there was an urgent need to raise funds for the construction of a new church.
 Meanwhile, it was also at Sankt Blasien that on 12 May 1935 his mother died of cancer, aged only 57.
 Before there had been time to make very much progress on the new church his Tuberculosis returned.
 Between 1936 and 1937 Maurus Gerner-Beuerle was obliged to take a prolonged cure, locked away from all contact for several months at a sanatorium with Specialist physicians in Davos.
 After that there was a further protracted period of convalescence at Schloss Elmau in Upper Bavaria.
 The treatment evidently worked: for forty years between 1936 and 1976 he was spared further health crises.
 But in during his absence from Sankt Blasien the parish council had become appallingly split over the funding for the proposed new Protestant church.
 Leading the opposition was Karl Bronner, the proprietor of a small shop in the parish and a Hitlerite extremist.
 Another villager, Ferdinand Odenheimer, promised to make a substantial cash donation.
 Odenheimer was also the proprietor of a shop, but it was a large one.
-Of greater significance, given that antisemitic racism had become a core underpinning of government strategy since 1933, was the fact that Ferdinand Odenheimer was Jewish.
+Of greater significance, given that antisemitic racism had become a core underpinning of government strategy since 1933, was that Ferdinand Odenheimer was Jewish.
 It may have been as early as 1933, and was almost certainly before the parish council had had any opportunity to accept the gift offered by Odenheimer, that Karl Bronner lodged an objection to the possibility that it might be accepted.
 Regional church leaders were called in and prevaricated, seeking to impose various conditions that were either difficult or else impossible to meet.
 As the local minister, Gerner-Beuerle was forbidden by the church hierarchy from involving himself in the dispute.
 It is clear from his letters that he had already taken a firm opinion in favour of accepting Odenheimer's cash, however, and it is likely that parish councillors were not kept entirely in the dark as to their church minister's view of the matter.
 In 1936 Gerner-Beuerle applied for a "loft conversion" upper floor to be added to the apartment which he shared with his wife (whom he had married in 1932) and children (the first of whom was born in 1933).
 The parish council and the regional church leadership, delighted to find a simple question on which they could both agree, jointly turned down his request.
 That same year the parish council formally lodged a complaint against their minister.
 A further blow was the discovery that his vicar (deputy), Wolfgang Lorenz, was "scheming" against him.
 The new church was nevertheless consecrated on 13 December 1936.
 By this time Gerner-Beuerle was starting to look for a new position.